dariomnalerio/holbertonschool-shell/permissions/README.md

 6-multiple_permissions: Script that adds execute permission to the owner and the group owner, and read permission to other users to the fille "hello"

 7--everybody: Script that adds execution permission to the owner, the group owner and the other users, to the file "hello"

+8-James_Bond: Script that sets the permission to the file hello as follows:

+Owner: no permission at all
+Group: no permission at all
+Other users: all the permissions